Auto Insurance Calculator

 The average driver will claim an accident on their record every 17.9 years.

 - Car insurance rates normally drop at the age of 25.

 Fender benders are the most common car insurance claim, followed by theft.

 of drivers may be uninsured at any point in time, according to the Insurance Information Institute.

 The Ohio Department of Insurance, home to the third-cheapest car insurance rates in the nation, explains,

 “Insurance is a product that relies on the spreading of risk among diverse individuals or groups to operate.
 All insurance companies use data and statistics to predict levels of risk for various individuals or groups.
 This risk calculation information is also used to develop rating plans.
 Generally, higher risk factors will result in higher premium rates, and lower risk factors will drive premiums lower.”

 Every time you get behind the wheel, you never know what is going to happen.

 That’s precisely why car insurance rates are calculated based on a game of risk.
 Once you understand your specific car insurance risk factors, your rate quote will no longer be a mystery.

 In New Hampshire, drivers must provide proof of sufficient funds to pay for any injury or damage in an at-fault accident.

 Age is just a number, except when it comes to your car insurance rates.

-Average car insurance rates depend upon age, as you may have noticed that car insurance rates start dropping at the age of 25 and begin to go back up when you pass 70.
+Average car insurance rates depend upon age.
+You may have noticed that car insurance rates start dropping at the age of 25 and begin to go back up when you pass 70.

 Sadly, this is not age discrimination.
 It’s all part of the car insurance biz.
-Car insurance providers base their rates on solid statistics that indicate younger and senior drivers are more likely to get in accidents.
+Car insurance providers base their rates on solid statistics, like texting and driving, that indicate younger and senior drivers are more likely to get in accidents.

 New drivers and teen drivers have been proven more dangerous on the road; the accident-related death rate per mile in the 16-to-19-year-old age bracket is three times higher than a 20-year-old driver.

 This one is simple: Expensive cars cost more to replace in an accident.

 Adding a teen to an auto policy can hurt your wallet.